R.E.M., ‘New Adventures in Hi-Fi’: A Second Listen

 Convinced that I must be missing something, I decided to give the album another try.
 And granted, it took me several listens to get through the whole album.
 But then I started hearing things.

-It started with “Be Mine.”
-A grungy guitar-driven ballad with very little percussion, it reminded me of an outtake of Liz Phair’s Exile in Guyville – inventive chord changes, a chorus that broke your heart, and a wonderful blossoming 3/4 of the way through the song, where Bill Berry finally decided to play drums and make it less of a demo.
-It became an instant classic in my mind.
+It starts with “Be Mine.”
+“I’ll strip the world that you must live in / Of all its godforsaken greed / I’ll ply the tar out of your feathers / I’ll pluck the thorns out of your feet,” Stipe confesses in a grungy guitar-driven ballad that sweeps you off your feet.
+If features very little percussion, reminding me of an outtake of Liz Phair’s Exile in Guyville — inventive chord changes, a chorus that breaks your heart with its sweetness, and a wonderful blossoming 3/4 of the way through the song, where Bill Berry finally decides to play drums and make it less of a demo.
+It’s an instant R.E.M. classic.

 Leave featured a somber melody on the acoustic guitar for the first minute before launching into an almost unlistenable synthesizer loop, and Peter Buck traded his acoustic guitar for an electric guitar to play the same melody over the loop.
 The resulting cacophony drove the song from sadness to madness.
 Rarely had I heard R.E.M. so emotionally wrought.

 Departure was another ode to glam rock, with Buck unleashing a memorable guitar riff.
-Lead singer Michael Stipe spoke most of the lyrics before launching into the sing-song chorus, “Here it comes (I’m carried away).”
+Stipe spoke most of the lyrics before launching into the sing-song chorus, “Here it comes (I’m carried away).”
 Again, I was reminded of Lifes Rich Pageant and less of Monster.